Covering by homothets and illuminating convex bodies: Lower bounds on covering numbers

 If $\lambda_1^{d-\alpha-1} \leq \frac 1 {d-\alpha \ln^2 d}$ holds, the statement of the theorem is true.
 Hence it is sufficient to consider the case when $\lambda_1^{d-\alpha-1} > \frac 1 {d-\alpha \ln^2 d}\geq\frac 1 d$.

-Let $l$ be the line connecting an arbitrary point in the interior of $B$ with the homothety center for $B$ and the largest homothet in the covering.
+Let $l$ be the line connecting an arbitrary point in the interior of $B$ with its homothetic image in the largest homothet of the covering.
 We consider the orthogonal projection to $l^{\perp}$.
-Projections of homothets are homothets of the projection of $B$ covering the boundary of this projection.
+Projections of homothets are homothets of the projection.
+Only those homothets which cover the boundary of the projection are being considered.
 By the induction hypothesis, the sum of the $\alpha$-powers of the homothety coefficients should be at least $(d-1)-\alpha\ln^2(d-1)$.
-Note that the projection of the largest homothet is strictly inside the projection of $B$.
+Note that the projection of the largest homothet is strictly inside the projection of $B$ so it does not participate in covering the boundary of the projection of $B$.
 Hence we get

 It remains to show that

 For $d\geq 4$, $\ln^2 d-\ln^2(d-1) \geq \frac {2\ln d} d$.
 Hence it is sufficient to prove

 Using $1- \frac {2\alpha\ln d} d \leq e^{- \frac {2\alpha\ln d} d } = \frac 1 {d^{2\alpha/d}}$, we are left with